Home Emissions Ozone Regional

 Periodic Regional Haze SIP Status Report

-WRAP Region BART, §308, §309, and §309(g) Regional Haze SIPs/FIPs Completion Status Report (November 3, 2011)
+WRAP Region BART, §308, §309, and §309(g) Regional Haze SIPs/FIPs Completion Status Report (February 15, 2013)

-Draft 2010 §309 SO2 Backstop Cap and Trade Program Milestone Report (PDF) or (DOC)
+Final 2010 §309 Regional SO2 Emissions and Milestone Report (PDF) or (DOC) and 2011 Audit Report (PDF)

-Final 2009 §309 SO2 Backstop Cap and Trade Program Milestone Report
+Final 2009 §309 SO2 Milestone Report

 As part of the Regional Haze Rule §309 Backstop Cap and Trade Program, the participating WRAP region States of New Mexico, Utah, and Wyoming, along with the City of Albuquerque-Bernalillo County have completed their Annual Milestone Report for 2009.
-This and earlier reports were submitted to EPA based on commitments made in the states’ Regional Haze SIP submittals.
+This and earlier reports were submitted to EPA based on commitments made in the states's Regional Haze SIP submittals.
 While the EPA has not formally approved those State Implementation Plans, 2008 and earlier tracking Reports are found on the §309 Coordinating Committee page of the "ARCHIVED" WRAP Website.
 The final 2009 calendar year report is found here.
-Please contact the individual state representatives listed on Page 1 of the 2009 Report for details on each program’s respective data.
+Please contact the individual state representatives listed on Page 1 of the 2009 Report for details on each program's respective data.

 Revised Milestones for §309 SO2 Backstop Cap and Trade Program